rehierl/node-tree-outliner/3-2-0-design-3.md

 (i.e. not some randomly selected descendant).

 **CLARIFICATION**
+A non-empty section can be seen to end with an unrelated container, if the section's last node is the container's last subsequent descendant.
+Because of that, an unrestricted section can be seen to end with the tree's root node.

+**CLARIFICATION**
 The last node of a non-empty section will always be a leaf (either by strict, or by loose association).
 Put differently, the last node of a section will never be a parent node.